 To learn more about the pricing of Netezza, click the link.

 This article gave a comprehensive study about the best and popular Data Warehousing Tools in the market today to use in order to simplify the ETL process and manage the companies Data Warehouse.
-It also provided an in-depth analysis of the features, use cases, and pricing model for each Warehousing Tool.
+It also provided an in-depth analysis of the features, use cases, and pricing model for each of the above mentioned Warehousing Tools.
 Overall, every company must analyze different parameters before choosing the Warehousing Tool in order to gain valuable Business Intelligence.

 If you are looking to set up and manage a Data Warehouse in an easy and effective manner, then Hevo Data is the right choice for you!
 It will simplify the ETL and Management process of both the Data Sources and the Data Warehouses.